jasonbrown-alis/build/docs/guides/getting-started/developer-flow.md

 ## Create neuron

-A neuron is simply a single microservice within a product which consists of a set of cloud infrastructure and, in most cases, some form of code implementation.
+A neuron is a _unit of compute_ within a product, i.e. that which executes the logic.
+This therefore consists of a set of cloud infrastructure and, in most cases, some form of code implementation.
 The cloud infrastructure is specified using Terraform and the code implementation may be done in any language.

 #### 👨‍💻 User actions
 Simply run the `alis neuron create` command from the terminal and follow the prompts.